charlesetc/feather/README.md

 hand, a `Feather.cmd` is not parametrized: you run it to get a string which can be parsed directly by OCaml later.
 No monads in sight!

-As a comparison, say you wanted to count the number of characeters from "ls" using Shexp:
+As a comparison, say you wanted to count the number of characters from "ls" using Shexp:

 ``` ocaml